 How to make the most of Black Friday sales.

 1. Check the Black Friday deal is really a bargain.
-Compare prices online to make sure another shop isn’t selling the item for cheaper.
-It also pays to check the sale price is actually cheaper than the normal retail price.
+Compare prices online to make sure another shop isn’t selling the item cheaper.
+Don’t buy something “just because” the store claims it’s on special.

 2. Know the 3 Rs and forget the extended warranty.
 In most cases, an extended warranty isn’t worth it – you’ll be paying for cover you already have under the Consumer Guarantees Act.
 The shop has to repair or replace faulty goods, or provide a refund, even if the item you bought was on sale.